 When brought into the real world, his supernatural shapeshifting powers are rendered useless—but he can still kill you!

-Insomnia might not be Christopher Nolan's most hailed movie, but he did set a high bar for himself.
+Insomnia might not be Christopher Nolan's most hailed movie, but he did set a high bar for himself with it.
 (Notably, Insomnia is Nolan's only movie for which he didn't write the screenplay himself.)

 Led by a solid cast—Al Pacino, Hilary Swank, Robin Williams—this psychological thriller follows a police investigation in Nightmute, Alaska where people spend entire months in perpetual daylight.

-Detective Dormer (Al Pacino) doesn't quite live up to his usual investigating standards thanks to his chronic insomnia.
+Detective Dormer (played by Al Pacino) doesn't quite live up to his usual investigating standards thanks to his chronic insomnia.
 His inability to sleep is brought on by a mixture of guilt and sunlight, and the killer uses it to his advantage to tease him.